 In order to provide a real remedy here in the future, it will be necessary to build fundamental changes deep into the data models of the PLM systems so that true persistable plant views can be mapped there as well.

 From my perspective, this is a homework for all PLM vendors on the market.
-I think the PLM vendor that solves it first and can thus establish a full synchronicity of EBOM and the MBOM's between PLM and ERP creates an excellent market position for itself.
+I think the PLM vendor that solves it first and thus achieves full synchronicity of EBOM and the MBOM's between PLM and ERP creates an excellent market position for itself.